AndresDev859674/boot-repair/README.md

 - Open **boot-repair** and select
   `1) Repair Grub`

 **Follow the on-screen instructions**
    The script will:
+   - Select options
-   - Detect and mount your system partitions
+   - Make options and more
-   - Reinstall GRUB automatically
-   - Restore your bootloader so you can boot normally again

 ---